Page Contents

 1384 x 1,000 = 13.846 Watts.

 Now, you need to determine the number of solar panels you’ll require.
 To do this, you must divide the above figure by the solar panel’s proposed rating.
-Most solar systems for residential use install 400-watt solar panels, therefore we suggest using this power rating when setting up your Bitcoin mining configuration.
+Most solar systems for residential use install 400-watt solar panels, therefore we suggest using this power rating when setting up your solar Bitcoin mining rig configuration.

 13,846 x 400 = 34,6 panels (round it off by 35)